sagecodes/intro-to-sql/README.md

 ## Questions
 Knowing what we just learned lets try to answer some questions about our data!

+- How many items have we shipped?
+- What is the most expensive item?
 - What is the most popular item?
 - Which customer has spent the most money?
 - What was the largest order?